-Research in the CCTMIH began by addressing unmet needs in wound management, continence management, blood filtration and infection control.
+Research in the CCTMIH began by addressing unmet needs in wound management, continence management, filtration and infection control.
 As the research has evolved in response to clinical challenges, the development of new implantable and bioactive textile materials has become a major focus, aimed at addressing performance gaps in tissue repair and regeneration, diagnostics, wound healing and the treatment of disease.
 This work involves research on biomaterials such as collagen, textile manufacturing and medical device design, as well as clinical evaluation.

 Wound management – Chronic wounds can arise for reasons such as poor circulation, neuropathy, difficulty moving, systemic illnesses, age, and repeated trauma.
 Chronic wounds can include venous leg ulcers, pressure sores and burn injuries.
 Bioactive hydrogel dressings capable of managing enzymatic activity and exudate are areas of development.
 With increasing rates of diabetes and obesity, significantly more people will suffer from chronic wounds that will not heal quickly.
 Chronic wounds cause severe emotional and physical stress as well as creating a significant financial burden on patients and the entire healthcare system.